elastic/elasticsearch-net-example/README.md

 ### Relevancy scoring

-By default `Elasticsearch` uses [BM25](https://en.wikipedia.org/wiki/Okapi_BM25), a probabilistic approach to relevancy scoring
+By default `Elasticsearch` uses [BM25](https://en.wikipedia.org/wiki/Okapi_BM25), a probabilistic frameqwork approach to relevancy scoring of documents.
+That is, it uses probabilistic methods to determine how well a particular document matches a given query.

 ![BM25 equation](readme-images/bm25_equation.png)

-Compared to the previous default relevancy scoring algorithm, [TF/IDF](http://tfidf.com/), used in versions of Elasticsearch prior to 5.0, where
+Don't be put off by the mathematical notation of BM25!
+Prior the Elasticsearch 5.0, another relevancy scoring algorithm, [TF/IDF](http://tfidf.com/), was used to score documents for how well they matched a given query, where

+#### Term Frequency (TF)

-- **TF(t)** = (Number of times term t appears in a document) / (Total number of terms in the document).
+- **TF(t)** = (Number of times a given term `t` appears in a document) / (Total number of terms in the document).

+#### Inverse Document Frequency (IDF)

-- **IDF(t)** = log_e(Total number of documents / Number of documents with term t in it).
+- **IDF(t)** = log_e(Total number of documents / Number of documents with term `t` in it).

+TF/IDF favours hits on rarer terms in the index, and hits in shorter fields outweigh hits in longer fields.

-BM25 is supposed to work better for short fields such as those that contains names and allows finer grain control over how TF and IDF affect overall relevancy scores.
+BM25 is supposed to work better than TF/IDF for short fields such as those that contains names and allows finer grain control over how TF and IDF affect overall relevancy scores.
+Because of this, it replaced TD/IDF as the default similarity.

 BM25 degrades the IDF score of a term more rapidly as it appears more frequently within the document corpus, and can in fact give a negative IDF score for a highly frequent term across documents (although in practice it is often useful to have a lower score bound of 0,).